top of page

 Annika Johansson (they/them, she/her) is a genderqueer dancer, choreographer, and collaborator based in Minneapolis, Mni Sota Makoce, on Dakota and Anishinaabe land.

-Annika studied dance at Perpich Arts High School under the guidance of Mary Harding before attending the University of Minnesota, where they graduated summa cum laude with a BFA in Dance in 2017.
+Annika studied dance at Perpich Arts High School under the guidance of Mary Harding before attending the University of Minnesota, where they graduated summa cum laude with a BFA in Dance.
 During their time at the University, they performed works by renowned artists such as Justin Jones, The Martha Graham Dance Company, Marcus Jarrell Willis, luciana achugar, Brian Brooks, and Joanie Smith.
 Annika also spent a year at the Jerusalem Academy of Music and Dance in Palestine, where they further expanded their artistic perspective.
 Their practice is influenced by a rich lineage of passionate and insightful instructors, and they continue to explore the intersections of different approaches to dance.

 In reflecting on their journey as both an artist and a body, Annika offers gratitude to the trans and queer elders and friends who have guided them, helped them ask profound questions, and supported them in discovering their truest self.